 a.
 Resource Node represents the Electrical Bus or the logical construct that defines the location of a Settlement Point.

 b.
-Resource Nodes include Generation Resource Nodes, Combined Cycle Plant (CCP) Logical Resource Nodes, Combined Cycle Unit (CCU) Resource Nodes and Private Use Network (PUN) Resource Nodes.
+Resource Nodes include Generation/CLR Resource Nodes, Combined Cycle Plant (CCP) Logical Resource Nodes, Combined Cycle Unit (CCU) Resource Nodes and Private Use Network (PUN) Resource Nodes.
+Note that for an ESR, the Resource Node for both the Generation Resource component as well as the CLR component is the same and the location of this single Resource Node for both components of the ESR is based on the guidelines described in this document for the placement of Resource Nodes for a Generation Resource.

 c.
-Generation Resource Node represents the Settlement Point for ERCOT and PUN Generation Resources.
-The Three-Part Supply Offers, DAM Energy-Only Offers, Ancillary Service Offers and DAM Energy Bids as well as Point-to-Point (PTP) bids can be submitted and settled at a Generation Resource Node, unless that Generation Resource Node is within a PUN site where constrainable Transmission Element(s) exist between the Generation Resource Node and ERCOT-Polled Settlement (EPS) Meter, in which case only Three-Part Supply Offers, and Ancillary Service Offers can be submitted and settled.
+Generation/CLR Resource Nodes represent the Settlement Points for ERCOT and PUN Generation Resources and CLRs.
+The Three-Part Supply Offers, Energy Bid Curves, DAM Energy-Only Offers, Ancillary Service Offers and DAM Energy Bids as well as Point-to-Point (PTP) bids can be submitted and settled at a Generation/CLR Resource Node, unless that Generation/CLR Resource Node is within a PUN site where constrainable Transmission Element(s) exist between the Generation/CLR Resource Node and ERCOT-Polled Settlement (EPS) Meter, in which case only Three-Part Supply Offers, Energy Bid Curves, and Ancillary Service Offers can be submitted and settled.

 i.
-Generation Resource Node within a PUN site refers to those Resource Nodes defined for Generation Resources within a PUN site that cannot be placed at the PUN Point of Interconnection (POI) due to the rules for placement of Resource Nodes described in Section 3.2, Resource Node Location.
+Generation/CLR Resource Nodes within a PUN site refer to those Resource Nodes defined for Generation Resources and/or CLRs within a PUN site that cannot be placed at the PUN Point of Interconnection (POI) due to the rules for placement of Resource Nodes described in Section 3.2, Resource Node Location.

 d.
-CCP Logical Resource Node represents the Settlement Point for Three-Part Supply Offers for CCP configurations.
-Only Three-Part Supply Offers, and Ancillary Service Offers for CCP configurations can be submitted and settled at a CCP Logical Resource Node.
+CCP Logical Resource Nodes represent the Settlement Points for Three-Part Supply Offers for CCP configurations.
+Only Three-Part Supply Offers and Ancillary Service Offers for CCP configurations can be submitted to be settled at a CCP Logical Resource Node.

 e.
-CCU Resource Node represents the Settlement Point for the CCU.
+CCU Resource Nodes represent the Settlement Points for the CCU.
 Only DAM Energy-Only Offers, DAM Energy Bids and PTP bids can be submitted and settled at a CCU Resource Node.

 f.
-PUN Resource Node represents the Settlement Point at the PUN interconnection to ERCOT.
+PUN Resource Nodes represent the Settlement Points at the PUN interconnection to ERCOT.
 Only DAM Energy-Only Offers, DAM Energy Bids and PTP bids can be submitted and settled at a PUN Resource Node.

 g.
-Multiple Generation Resources can be mapped to the same Resource Node, i.e. offers from different Generation Resources can be settled at the same Settlement Point.
+Multiple Generation Resources and CLRs can be mapped to the same Resource Node, i.e. offers from different Generation Resources and/or bids from CLRs can be settled at the same Settlement Point.

 h.
-Generation Resource can only be mapped to one Resource Node, i.e. offers from the Generation Resources can only be settled at one Settlement Price.
+A Generation Resource can only be mapped to one Resource Node, i.e. DAM offers from a Generation Resource can only be settled using one Settlement Point Price (SPP).
+A CLR can only be mapped to one Resource Node, i.e. DAM bids from a CLR can only be settled using one SPP.

 i.
 The Resource Nodes for “single” Resources and for Resources that are a component of a CCP shall be identified prior to the identification of the PUN Resource Nodes.
 Once those Resource Nodes have been located, the PUN Resource Nodes shall be located for PUN Resources that are not co-located with an existing Resource Node.